 “I have a genuine interest in prehistory and fossils and have found it interesting since I was young,” says Sara.
 “They show us how life has changed over time and how living things respond to climate and landscape changes, to help us predict what might happen in the future.

 “I am honoured to have the opportunity to commemorate the memory of James Moore so his passion can remain an inspiration to other young aspiring palaeontologists.”

-Flinders University, together with the Moore family, encourage you to support the fund to ensure James’ passion for palaeontology can live on and inspire future generations.
+Flinders University, together with the Moore family, invite you to donate to the prize to ensure James’ passion for palaeontology continues to inspire school students to unearth their future.